-- (a) You will still be able to request reimbursement for qualifying dependent care expenses incurred through the termination date from the balance remaining in your dependent care account at the time of termination of employment.
-However, no further salary redirection contributions will be made on your behalf after you terminate.
-You must submit claims within 90 days after the end of the Plan Year in which termination occurs. - (b) For health benefit coverage and Health Flexible Spending Account coverage on termination of employment, please see the Article entitled "Continuation Coverage Rights Under COBRA."
-Upon your termination of employment, your participation in the Health Flexible Spending Account will cease, and no further salary redirection contributions will be contributed on your behalf.
+(b) You will still be able to request reimbursement for qualifying dependent care expenses incurred prior to your date of termination from the balance remaining in your dependent care account at the time of termination of employment.
+However, no further salary redirection and contributions will be made on your behalf after you terminate.
+You must submit claims within 90 days after termination.

+(c) Your Health Savings Account amounts will remain yours even after your termination of employment.

+(d) For health benefit coverage and Health Flexible Spending Account coverage on termination of employment, please see the Article entitled "Continuation Coverage Rights Under COBRA."
+Upon your termination of employment, your participation in the Health Flexible Spending Account will cease, and no further salary redirection and contributions will be contributed on your behalf.
 However, you will be able to submit claims for health care expenses that were incurred before the end of the period for which payments to the Health Flexible Spending Account have already been made.
 Your further participation will be governed by "Continuation Coverage Rights Under COBRA."